-CERV Wrap-Around Expenditures Analysis: May 2022 to May 2023

-Working Paper 2023-16

-Irshad Altheimer, Ph.D., Professor, Department of Criminal Justice Director, Center for Public Safety Initiatives Rochester Institute of Technology ixagcj@rit.edu

-Venita D'Angelo, Research Assistant, Center for Public Safety Initiatives vcd1763@rit.edu

-Ava Douglas, Research Assistant, Center for Public Safety Initiatives aid4232@rit.edu

-Alexander Tobey, Research Associate, Center for Public Safety Initiatives adtgcj@rit.edu
+CERV Wrap-Around Expenditures Analysis: May 2022 to May 2023 Working Paper 2023-03 Irshad Altheimer, Ph.D., Professor, Department of Criminal Justice Director, Center for Public Safety Initiatives Rochester Institute of Technology ixagcj@rit.edu Venita D'Angelo, Research Assistant, Center for Public Safety Initiatives vcd1763@rit.edu Ava Douglas, Research Assistant, Center for Public Safety Initiatives aid4232@rit.edu Alexander Tobey, Research Associate, Center for Public Safety Initiatives adtgcj@rit.edu

 Introduction

 Community Engagement to Reduce Victimization (CERV) is a community-based violence intervention program that seeks to reduce retaliatory dispute-related violence in Rochester, NY (Burt et al., 2021).
-"CERV's goals include...reducing hospital readmissions, decreasing pain and suffering for victims and their families and guiding the development of a trauma informed, public health response to urban retaliatory violence" (Burt and Altheimer, 2021, p.
+"CERV's goals include...reducing hospital readmissions, decreasing pain and suffering for victims and their families, and guiding the development of a trauma informed, public health response to urban retaliatory violence" (Burt and Altheimer, 2021, p.
 2).
-One way that CERV helps meet these goals is by its provision of wrap-around support for violence victims and their surrogates.
+One way that CERV helps meet these goals is by its provision of wrap-around support for victims and their surrogates.
 "Wrap-around services or wrap-around funds are money or resources (e.g., a hotel stay) provided to violence victims, their surrogates, or any other member of a dispute to reduce the risk of retaliation occurring" (Burt et al., 2021, p.
 3).

-This paper focuses on the distribution of wrap-around services for CERV participants.
+Analysis

+The point of wrap-around funds is to directly intervene in the short-term, post victimization.
+The CERV coordinator can use these funds to improve the situation of the victim and/or their surrogates.
+For example, they may be used to cover a short-term hotel/motel stay, for purchasing gift cards the victim can use as they see fit, or to set them up with a mobile phone.
+As shown in figure 1, from May 2022 to May 2023, CERV assisted 51 individuals and expended a total of \$53,357.55.

+Figure 1.
+Breakdown of Cases